vidify/vidify/README.md

 ## How to install

+You can use pip to install it easily:

+`pip3 install spotify-videoclips`

-Download the latest [release](https://github.com/marioortizmanero/spotify-videoclips/releases).
+Or download the latest [release](https://github.com/marioortizmanero/spotify-videoclips/releases).
 Uncompress the .tar.gz file and run inside the folder:

 `python ./setup.py install`